 The second anniversary of the Garden Club was held in April 2002, with the unveiling of our first community garden, The Garden on the Green, located at the junction of Routes 30 and 83 in Vernon.
 After a year of discussion, planning and community fund-raising for the garden, our vision came to fruition.
 A large, shabby area was transformed into a colorful 4-season perennial garden.
 Located at a busy intersection, the garden serves as a welcoming gateway to our town.
 Maintaining the project has been a shared endeavor.
 Club members regularly schedule time to weed, deadhead, compost, fertilize, and prune.
 Initially the town’s volunteer fire department watered the site, which lacked a water source.
 In late summer of 2016, Vernon Public Works Dept connected a spigot to our garden!

 Within weeks of opening the gateway garden, the VGC‘s novice Herb Garden Group christened their new kitchen herb garden located at historic Valley Falls Farm, on Valley Falls Road.
 Lacking funds to create a new garden space, they creatively rehabilitated a large, unused cold-frame for the project.
 By the end of the season, members had concocted many lovely and useful items including dill and garlic vinegars, dried sage and oregano, lavender sachets, and a recipe book filled with herb dishes members brought to the pot-luck suppers that they frequently share.
-In July of 2016 the group entertained members with a “Dessert in the Garden.”
-The “Herb Group” is still very active, and now plants in second and third cold-frames, and would love to include new members.
+In July of 2016, and again in 2019, the group entertained members with a “Dessert in the Garden.”
+The “Herb Group” is very active, and now plants in second and third cold-frames, and would love to include new members.